maniospas/smoll/docs/std.md

 ```rust
 endpos(str) -> (nat)
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 4 (0 are builtins or raw C code, 1 calls those, etc.)
+1 to 4 (0 are builtins or raw C code, 1 calls those, etc.)

 # starts\_with
-### starts\_with
+### starts\_with - check whether a string startswith a particular substring sequence
-*Defined in: std/core/string.s line 261*
+*Defined in: std/core/string.s line 268*

 ```rust
 starts_with(str, str) -> (bool)
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 8 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 8 (0 are builtins or raw C code, 1 calls those, etc.)

 Potential errors: